This page in Swedish

 I was also involved in the project “A gender equal SLU [Swedish University of Agricultural Sciences]”.

-I have always strived for my research to be relevant and accessible within both biology and gender studies, therefore I have published in both biological and gender studies journals, and shifted between gender studies and biological departments – the Centre for Gender Research, Uppsala University, Department of Ecology and Evolutionary Biology at the University of California, Los Angeles, Department of Biology, Macquarie University, Australia and the division of gender research at Stockholm University.
+I have always strived to be active in both biological and gender research, therefore I have published in both biological and gender studies journals, and shifted between gender studies and biological departments – the Centre for Gender Research, Uppsala University, Department of Ecology and Evolutionary Biology at the University of California, Los Angeles, Department of Biology, Macquarie University, Australia and the division of gender research at Stockholm University.
 I have also held courses on gender/queer perspectives on biology at two universities in Germany, the Centre for gender and future studies, University of Marburg, and at the Department of history, Humboldt Universität zu Berlin, as well as a PhD-course on Gender & Biological Sciences at Stockholm University.

 Teaching